keif/keif.github.io/src/posts/02-14-2019-docker-override/index.md

 I brought the containers up - and my original problem I was trying to solved - was complete!
 I was back in `development` again!

-NOTE: _To start a normal environment run `docker-compose up -d`_ - this will skip the `docker-compose.override.yml` file!
+NOTE: _To start a normal environment run `docker-compose up -f docker-compose.yml`_ - this will skip the `docker-compose.override.yml` file!

 ## First mistakes